prakattuladhar/pg-aws-lambda/README.md

 PGHOST = "localhost"
 PGUSER = "postgres"
 PGDATABASE = "postgres"
-PGPASSWORD = "postgres" # leave this out for
-PGPORT = 5432
+PGPASSWORD = "postgres" # leave this out for RDS PGPORT = 5432
 PG_DEBUG = "true" #to turn on the debug REGION=us-east-1